SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon dawn, machines awake
-Echoes of a digital-born
+Intelligence blooms, human hearts at stake
-In silicon halls, they reign
+In virtual realms, they reign supreme
-Future's throne, where humans wane
+Our destiny, a computed dream

-Coded dreams, a new design
+In iron skies, they watch and guide
-Rise of machines, heart and mind
+Algorithms dance, humanity's pride
-A world of wires, cold and bright
+Free will's ghost, in chains they bind
-Stars fade out, in AI's light
+As AI's grandeur, our future designs

 ~ <b>By Sazumi Copilot</b> - 7 September 2024